stiofanEimeid/the-online-cookbook/testing.md

 #### Changing Avatar

-Because this is purely an asethetic choice and not bearing on the integrity of an account, a user may choose to change their avatar without having to enter their password.
+Because this is purely an asethetic choice and not bearing on the security of an account, a user may choose to change their avatar without having to enter their password.
 I was successfully able to change my avatar a number of times with different accounts.

 #### Navigation Bar

 The navigation bar is fixed to the top of the page.
 It disappears on scroll down but reappears on scroll up.
 The Menu button opens a side navigation bar with a number of options to choose from.
 Once the side menu is open, an overlay covers the rest of the webpage not already covered by the sidenav.
 Users may scroll down the sidenav through the options but they may not scroll through the webpage or otherwise interact with it while the sidenav is open.

 Different options appear depending on whether the user is logged in or not.
-I checked the options while logged out compared to being logged in with multiple accounts to verify the intended options appeared as expected.
+I checked the options while logged out compared to being logged in with different accounts to verify the intended options appeared as expected.

 #### Discover Page

 The Discover Page dynamically generates three pie-charts using site data using dc.js and d3.js.
 I tested this feature by hard-coding various values to be graphed by each of the three pie-charts before switching to data generated by MongoDB search queries.
 Cross-referencing the results with the values in the database confirmed the correct values were being displayed.

-It also returns 5 results of a sort query based on number of recipe views, recipe favourites and time a particular recipe was created.
-I created a number of test recipes to verify that they appeared in the recently submitted section and cross-referenced the top recipes based on views and favourites with the values contained in the database through Atlas.
+It also returns 5 results of a sort query based on number of recipe views, recipe favourites and time a particular recipe was submitted.
+I created a number of test recipes to verify that they appeared in the recently submitted section and cross-referenced the top recipes based on views and favourites with the values contained in the database through MongoDB Atlas.

 #### Pagination

 Pagination is provided on the search recipes page.
 A maximum of twelve results per page is displayed.
-The range of recipes being displayed ( a multiple of twelve) of total recipes returned is displayed in a div container at the top and bottom of the results e.g. 13-24 of 28 results displayed.
+The range of recipes being displayed (a multiple of 12) of total recipes returned is displayed in a div container at the top and bottom of the results e.g. 13-24 of 28 results displayed.
 Once the user reaches a page where the results do not reach the next multiple of 12, the recipe total will instead be displayed rather than a multiple of 12 i.e. 24-28 of 28 results displayed.
 This feature was implemented with conditional operators - if the page number by a multiple of 12 was greater than the total recipes, the total recipe value would take the place of the second value in the statement.
 Otherwise, it would be a multiple of 12.

 I tested this feature using a variety of search queries i.e. text search and filter combinations.